Inspiration

 sa-east-1 → $5.35

-Most of these events are temporary signals.
+Most are temporary signals.

-Only one outcome eventually becomes authoritative:
+Eventually only one outcome becomes permanent.

 Winner = ap-southeast-1